 For purposes of calculating child support, when a child spends an average of more than two overnights each week with each parent, the parents must use a shared parenting child support guidelines worksheet.
 One of these parents is typically considered the parent of primary residence (the PPR), while the other is referred to as the parent of alternate residence (PAR).
 The parent's designation can have an impact on child support calculations.

-At the Goldstein Law Group, our divorce lawyers provide experienced legal advice and representation to Manasquan residents regarding divorce [link to divorce page], property distribution, child support, alimony, and child custody.
+At the Goldstein Law Group, our divorce lawyers provide experienced legal advice and representation to Manasquan residents regarding divorce, property distribution, child support, alimony, and child custody.
 You can contact us at 732-967-6777 or by completing our online form.